WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 6: Handle errors

-We optimistically assumed that a *save* operation will always succeed.
-Unfortunately, it may fail in many ways: the website can be down, the update may be invalid, or the page could have been deleted by someone else in the meantime.
-Let's tell the user about anything that goes wrong.
+We optimistically assumed that a *save* operation would always succeed.
+Unfortunately, it may fail in many ways:

+* The website can be down
+* The update may be invalid
+* The page could have been deleted by someone else in the meantime

-We have to make two adjustments.
-Firstly, we don't want to close the form modal when the update fails.
+To tell the user when any of these happens, we have to make two adjustments.
+We don't want to close the form modal when the update fails.
 The promise returned by `saveEditedEntityRecord` is resolved with an updated record only if the update actually worked.
 When something goes wrong, it resolves with an empty value.
 Let's use it to keep the modal open:

 ```js
 export function EditPageForm( { pageId, onSaveFinished } ) {